fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/_index.md

 logo: /logos/gcp.png
 weight: 1
 keywords: Install, GCP, Google Cloud Platform, Kubernetes, k8s, gcloud
-description: Setup a production ready Portworx cluster Google Cloud Platform (GCP).
+description: Set up a production-ready Portworx cluster on Google Cloud Platform (GCP).
 noicon: true
 hidesections: true
 ---

-Depending on how you are using Kubernetes on GCP (Google Cloud Platform), proceed to one of the following sections.
+Depending on how you are using Kubernetes on Google Cloud Platform (GCP), proceed to one of the following sections.

 {{<homelist series="px-k8s-gcp">}}